 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, issue new shares or sell assets to reduce debt.
 Consistent with others in the industry and the requirements of the lenders, the Company monitors the capital structure on the basis of gearing ratio.
 This ratio is calculated as borrowings divided by total capital employed.
-Borrowings represent long term financing and short term borrowings obtained by the Company as referred to in note 5 and 9 respectively.
+Borrowings represent short term borrowings obtained by the Company as referred to in note 8.
 Total capital employed includes 'total equity' as shown in the statement of financial position plus 'borrowings'.

-2021 2020 Borrowings Rupees in thousand 549,008 340,706 Total equity Rupees in thousand 895,594 533,616 Total capital employed Rupees in thousand 1,444,602 874,322 Gearing ratio Percentage 38.00 38.97
+2022 2021 Borrowings Rupees in thousand 156,539 549,008 Total equity Rupees in thousand 1,104,435 895,594 Total capital employed Rupees in thousand 1,260,974 1,444,602 Gearing ratio Percentage 12.41 38.00